|(Our back yard, a few years ago)

 It is claimed by Richard Dawkins and other evangelistic atheists that, if one is a scientist, then one will tend less to believe in God.
 I think this claim is misleading.
 (For recent data see

 When I went to college as an undergraduate I was a math-science type of person majoring in metallurgical engineering.
 I did well in math and science in high school and tested out of some college math.
 In my first semester in college I had chemistry, some kind of advanced math course (I can't remember which one!), another science course, and so on.

-When I went to seminary I discovered a lot of other seminary students who, like me, did Bachelor's and sometimes even Master's and Doctoral work in one of the sciences, only to change and devote their studies to pastoral ministry and theology.
+When I went to seminary I discovered other seminary students who, like me, did Bachelor's and sometimes even Master's and Doctoral work in one of the sciences, only to change and devote their studies to pastoral ministry and theology.
 Sometimes I wonder how many of us there are?
-When I read Dawkins's claims that really "bright" people (like himself, though he is not an actual scientist) tend to disbelieve in God, I think of many pastors and theologians and biblical scholars who gave up potential and even actual scientific careers for the sake of studying their newfound love.
+When I read Dawkins's claims that really "bright" people (like himself) tend to disbelieve in God, I think of many pastors and theologians and biblical scholars who gave up potential and even actual scientific careers for the sake of studying their newfound love.